-I got this healthy chocolate chip banana muffin recipe from a friend a number of years ago.
-My kids were raving about how great so and so’s mother’s muffins were, so of course I had to ask her for the recipe.
-And although I lightened them a little and changed a few things, the kids love them and I still can’t keep them around long enough to get many for myself.
+I got this recipe for healthy banana chocolate chip muffins from a friend a number of years ago.
+My kids were raving about how great so and so's mother's muffins were, so of course I had to ask her for the recipe.
+And although I lightened them a little and changed a few things, the kids love them and I still can't keep them around long enough to get many for myself.
 They are just too good not to share with the rest of the world!

 Just a little tip: When you’re freezing bananas, you'll want to peel them BEFORE you freeze them.
 It took me years, lots of minor frostbite from peeling frozen bananas and having frozen bananas as painful as frozen hockey pucks fall out of the freezer onto my toes, before I discovered this very logical way of freezing bananas!

 💭Muffin Baking Tip

 If you don't know this already and happen to run into a situation where you don’t have enough batter to fill your muffin tin (please excuse my old, ugly muffin tin!), make sure you still fill the empty ones to ⅔ full with water.
 This helps them to bake evenly.
 Another tip is to turn the muffin tin around halfway through the baking process to ensure even baking and browning.